-BNG Bank may be unable to manage its risks successfully through derivatives.
+1. BNG Bank may be unable to manage its risks successfully through derivatives.

 BNG Bank employs various economic hedging strategies with the objective of mitigating the market risks that are inherent in its business and operations.
 These risks include currency fluctuations, changes in the fair value of its investments and the impact of interest rate and credit and liquidity spread changes as well as other factors described in this section.
 BNG Bank seeks to mitigate these risks by, among other things, entering into a number of derivative instruments, such as swaps, options, futures and forward contracts.
 To limit the volatility in year-on-year earnings, BNG Bank uses micro and macro fair value hedging under IFRS as well as economic activities hedging.
 From 1 January 2018, IFRS 9 incorporated new hedge accounting rules, which BNG Bank has applied, with the exception of the macro hedge accounting rules, in lieu of which BNG Bank continues to apply IAS 39 rules.
-In 2018, BNG recognised a decrease of €193 million (2017: increase of €193 million) as effective value adjustment of hedging instruments in equity (cash flow hedge reserve) by virtue of cash flow hedging.
-This change is due to the implementation of the new accounting standard IFRS 9 for financial instruments which became effective on 1 January 2018 and subsequent movements during the course of the accounting year.
+In 2019, BNG recognised an increase of €3 million (2018: decrease of €9 million) as effective value adjustment of hedging instruments in equity (cash flow hedge reserve) by virtue of cash flow hedging.
+As a result of applying IFRS 9, a shift in the forward looking consensus view of economic conditions may cause more volatility in, or higher levels of, loan loss provisions which can negatively impact the costs of managing its risk through derivatives.